Learning a Restricted Boltzmann Machine using biased Monte Carlo sampling: Definitions

 The gradient of $\mathcal{L}$ is then composed of two terms: the first one accounts for the interactions between the RBM's response and the training set, and the same for the second, but using the samples drawn by the machine itself.
 The expression of the $\mathcal{L}$ gradient w.r.t. all the parameters is given by

 where

 denotes an average of an arbitrary function $f(\bs,\bt) $ over the dataset, and $\langle f(\bs,\bt) \rangle_{\mathcal{H}}$, the average over the Boltzmann measure in Eq.~\eqref{eq:botzmann}.

-A large part of the literature on RBMs focuses on schemes to approximate the r.h.s. of Eqs. \ref{eqs:grad1}-\ref{eqs:grad3}, usually called the \emph{negative term} of the gradient.
-In theory, these terms can be computed up to an arbitrary precision using parallel MCMC simulations, as long as the number of MC steps are large enough to ensure a proper sampling of the equilibrium configuration space.
-The most popular approximation schemes to compute the negative part are: (i) the Contrastive Divergence (CD), introduced decades ago by Hinton~\cite{hinton2002training}, or its later refinement the (ii) Persistent CD (PCD)~\cite{tieleman2008training}.
-In both cases, the negative part of the gradient is estimated after a few $k$ sampling steps, typically $k \sim \mathcal{O}(1)$, and the differences are just related to different clever ways of initializing the Markov chains.
-In the CD recipe, the parallel MCMC simulations are initialized from the same samples of the mini-batch as the ones used to compute the positive part of the gradient, while in the PCD one, the ending configurations of each Markov chain are saved from one parameter update to the next to initialize the subsequent chain.
-In practice, the consequences of the lack of convergence of all these MCMC processes under these approximations during the learning has been very rarely studied in the Literature, and it has been recently shown that it produces dramatic and non-monotonous effects in the generating performance of RBMs~\cite{decelle2021equilibrium}.
-In fact, this work showed that the CD method is, in general, a very bad training method because it fits models whose equilibrium distribution differs drastically with the dataset distribution.
-In contrast, the PCD recipe seemed to fit RBMs with good equilibrium properties in images' datasets, but the quality of the samples generated with those machines was limited by the number of sampling steps $k$ used during the learning.
+A large part of the literature on RBMs focuses on schemes for approximating the r.h.s. of Eqs. \ref{eqs:grad1}-\ref{eqs:grad3}, usually referred to as \emph{negative term} of the gradient.
+Theoretically, these terms can be computed to arbitrary accuracy using parallel MCMC simulations, as long as the number of MC steps is large enough to ensure a proper sampling of the equilibrium configuration space.
+The most popular approximation schemes for computing the negative part are: (i) the Contrastive Divergence (CD) introduced decades ago by Hinton~\cite{hinton2002training}, or its later refinement the (ii) Persistent CD (PCD)~\cite{tieleman2008training}.
+In both cases, the negative part of the gradient is estimated after a few $k$ sampling steps, typically $k \sim \mathcal{O}(1)$, and the differences are related only to different clever ways of initializing the Markov chains.
+In the CD recipe, the parallel MCMC simulations are initialized from the same samples of the mini-batch that are used to compute the positive part of the gradient, while in the PCD recipe, the final configurations of each Markov chain are stored from one parameter update to the next to initialize the subsequent chain.
+In practice, the consequences of the lack of convergence of all these MCMC processes under these approximations during learning have very rarely been studied in the Literature, and it has recently been shown to have dramatic and nonmonotonic effects on the generation performance of RBMs~\cite{decelle2021equilibrium}.
+In fact, this work has shown that the CD method is generally a very poor training method because it fits models whose equilibrium distribution is drastically different from the dataset distribution.
+In contrast, the PCD recipe appeared to fit RBMs with good equilibrium properties in image datasets, but the quality of the samples generated by these machines was limited by the number of sampling steps $k$ used during learning.